elixir-dx/dx/docs/full_reference.md

 ## Arguments

-Passing `:args` as an option to any of the Infer API functions enables referencing the passed data in conditions and values using `{:ref, [:args, ...]}`.
+Passing `:args` as an option to any of the Dx API functions enables referencing the passed data in conditions and values using `{:ref, [:args, ...]}`.

 ## Overriding existing fields